Everything You Need to Know About Family Counseling

 Medically reviewed by Melissa Guarnaccia, LCSW

-Any family experiencing interpersonal problems or wanting to improve their relationships may benefit from family counseling.
-There are generally four main types of family counseling, including Bowenian family therapy, structural therapy, systemic therapy, and strategic therapy.
+Any family experiencing interpersonal problems or wanting to improve their relationships or mental health may benefit from family counseling.
+There are generally four main types of family therapy, including Bowenian family therapy, structural therapy, systemic therapy, and strategic therapy.
 Family therapy can improve communication between relatives, strengthen their bonds, and improve empathy and anger management skills.
-If you’d like to talk to a licensed mental health professional about whether family counseling may be right for you, or if you’d like to try Bowenian family therapy, an online therapy platform can be a great place to start.
+If you’d like to talk to a licensed family therapist about whether family counseling may be right for you, or if you’d like to try Bowenian family therapy, an online therapy platform can be a great place to start.

 Getty